 Drug Abuse Awareness Team (DAAT) is a student organization dedicated to educating the youth about the abuse/misuse of prescription and nonprescription drugs and the dangers of drug addiction.
 DAAT’s present commitments are to work in cooperation with the various schools to deliver our message.

-The Latter Day Saint Student Association (LDSSA)
+Latter-day Saint Student Association (LDSSA)

 Movimiento Estudiantil (M.E.R.)

 Movimiento Estudiantil Roseman is committed to promoting awareness and education on the essential role of Spanish-speaking health professionals within the Latino community.
 We advocate the practice of Spanish-speaking skills in multiple settings including school, hospital and community sites through language workshops and practice sessions led by M.E.R.’s existing active members, fellow alumni or interested community volunteers.
-As a brand new organization, M.E.R. promotes student leadership opportunities that will complement the goals and interests of the organization and supports individual and collective projects or philanthropic endeavors regarding community health issues.
+M.E.R. promotes student leadership opportunities that will complement the goals and interests of the organization and supports individual and collective projects or philanthropic endeavors regarding community health issues.
 The main goal is to focus on all minority and underserved communities in need of outreach and advocacy for healthcare related issues and develop a plan of actions for positive contributions on behalf of M.E.R.

-(new) RU Jewish Club
+RU Jewish Club

 The mission of the Roseman Jewish Club is to inspire and uplift Jewish students from all backgrounds to share, learn, and partake of all that our beautiful heritage has to offer.
 Through classes, outings, shabbas, and holiday dinners all provided by Chabod’s non-judgmental environment and acceptance of all’.
 The club is open to people of all backgrounds who are interested in learning, observing and sharing the Jewish tradition

-Henderson Faculty Advisor: Professor Nancy Bryan
+Henderson Advisor: Professor Nancy Bryan

 Student Government Association (SGA)